hashicorp/consul-guides/service-segmentation/python-to-redis/terraform-aws/README.md

-## Consul Connect guide - AWS EC2 instances
+### Consul Connect guide for Python to Redis - AWS EC2 instances

 This guide consists of a python client microservice called `clientms`, connecting to an upstream `redis` service.
 We will instantiate both services to demonstrate the Consul Connect managed proxy.
 The steps outlined below are applicable to a 2 node Consul cluster running on Amazon AWS EC2 instances.
 The client and server microservices will be instantiated on different VMs.